chkp-rolandop/dome9-serverless-onboarding/README.md

 Dome9 account Token
 Cross-Account role in each sub account to be enabled with the following permissions:
     IAM permissions to create CloudFormation Stacks, IAM Policies, and IAM Roles in target AWS accounts.
-Python v3.6 or later.
+Python v3.8 or later
-git
+git  2.17 or later
+aws cli version 2 or later
+python 3.8
+pip
+boto3
+botocore
+requests
+argparse

-Assumptions
+### Assumptions
 The following assumptions are made about the environment to be successful running the script.

 AWS Organizations Onboarding